Renters can ask Consumer Affairs Victoria to investigate and report on rent increases if they think the increase is too high.

 You can only ask for a rent assessment where the rent has not increased but you still think it is too high if you are in one of the following situations.

-- You are a rooming house resident whose rent has been reduced because the operator has increased the number of people you’re sharing your room with, but you still think the rent is too high.
+- You are a rooming house resident whose rent has been reduced because the operator has increased the number of people you’re sharing your room with.
+But you still think the rent is too high.

 How to get a rent assessment

-You must ask for an assessment within 30 days of your rental provider giving you the notice to tell you about the rent increase.
+You must ask for an assessment within 30 days of your rental provider giving you the written notice to tell you about the rent increase.

 If you want a rent assessment, follow these steps.